What is a retirement fund?

 • There are advantages to belonging to an employer-sponsored fund as you are forced to save, the costs can be low and your employer may also contribute.

-A retirement fund is one into which you can save regular contributions while you are working to provide an income when you reach retirement age.
+A retirement fund is one in which you can save regular contributions while you are working to provide an income when you reach retirement age.

-Retirement funds are defined in law as pension fund organisations and are regulated by the Pension Funds Act.
+Retirement funds are defined in law as pension fund organisations and are regulated by the Pension Funds Act or their laws specific to that fund.

 Savings rules

-As a retirement saver, you are obliged to save in a way that complies with investment guidelines set out in the Pension Funds Act to ensure that your investments are well diversified and protected from some investment risks.
+As a saver in a fund regulated by the Pension Funds Act, you are obliged to save in a way that complies with investment guidelines set out in the Act to ensure that your investments are well diversified and protected from some investment risks.
 Read more: How must my retirement savings be invested?

 When you reach retirement, you must use some of your savings to buy an annuity - a pension or an investment from which you can draw an income in retirement.
 Read more: What kinds of annuities are there?

-Most retirement funds are governed by the Pension Funds Act and they must be registered with the Financial Sector Conduct Authority (FSCA).
+All retirement funds, other than those governed by their own laws, are governed by the Pension Funds Act and must be registered with the Financial Sector Conduct Authority (FSCA).
 You can check if your fund is registered here.

 Some funds, like the Government Employees Pension Fund, the Post Office Retirement Fund; the Telkom Pension Fund; the Transport Pension Fund, the Transnet Retirement Fund and the Transnet Second Defined Benefit Fund are governed by the laws that established them.